HomeQueens Market Report

 2

-Every published Queens neighborhood, with median sale price by property type and year-over-year trend for single-family homes.
-Click any column header to sort. "—" means no qualifying sales in that category.
+Every published Queens neighborhood, with median sale price by property type and year-over-year single-family trend.
+Click any column header to sort.
+Click a neighborhood name for the full market report.

 Briarwood 126 $895,000 $270,000 $470,000 $902,500